 Austin focuses his practice on three primary practice areas:

 Data Breach and Privacy Litigation.
 Austin is a national leader in data breach and privacy cases.
-He has represented consumers in many of the nation’s largest data breach class actions, including lawsuits against Target, the Home Depot, Anthem Insurance, Equifax, and Marriott.
-Austin has played key roles in these cases including leading plaintiff vetting efforts, chairing law and briefing committees, and negotiating classwide settlements.
-Austin’s recent successes include helping achieve preliminary approval of the historic Equifax data breach settlement that includes up to $505.5 million in cash benefits and being appointed as class counsel in an “outstanding” $3.25 million settlement on behalf of optometrists who were subject to a breach by the national optometry board.
+He has played key roles representing consumers in many of the nation’s largest data breach class actions, including lawsuits against T-Mobile, Target, the Home Depot, Anthem Insurance, Equifax, and Marriott.
+Austin’s recent successes include:

 Sexual Abuse Liability.
 Austin advocates for victims of sexual abuse in civil cases against their perpetrators and other negligent parties.
 He respects the sensitivity of these cases by working with local counseling centers and adopting a trauma-informed approach to his legal representation.
-Austin’s recent cases include representing a young woman against ridesharing giant Uber after she was sexually assaulted by her driver, representing an underage female employee against her employer after she was sexually assaulted by her manager on premises, and representing victims of sexual abuse in nursing homes and assisted living facilities.
-In June 2019, Austin won a $8.2 million verdict as trial counsel for a sexual assault victim who sued her assailant for civil assault and battery.
+Austin’s recent results include:

 Before joining Stueve Siegel Hanson in 2013, Austin was in private practice in St. Louis, where he primarily defended class action cases.
 He credits this experience with helping him understand how defense lawyers will approach a case – and helping him craft litigation strategies that secure a courtroom advantage.